-- People and staff were involved in the running of the service. - People told us they participated in regular meetings with staff where they discussed; activities, meal planning, shopping and holidays.
-People confirmed they were all supported to live their lives how they chose to. - We saw and care records showed that staff supported all people at the service to lead full and active lives.
-This included people who had reduced mobility and long term health conditions. - Systems were in place to gain feedback from people who used the service, their relatives and staff through surveys.
-However, we were informed a relatives' survey had not been recently completed.
+- Staff sought feedback from people about their care through observations of behaviour.
+These observations were used to identify if people were happy with their care and the activities they were supported to experience/participate in. - We saw and care records showed that staff supported all people at the service to lead full and active lives.
+This included people who had reduced mobility and long term health conditions. - Systems were in place to gain feedback from relatives and staff through surveys.
+However, feedback from the relatives' survey could not be broken down to the specific location of Pear Tree Lane as it covered feedback from a number of the provider's other registered services.
+Despite this, themes from the survey were applied to all services to ensure improvements were made.